HaukeBartsch/vessel_network/README.md

 ### Remarks

 The first tree 'A' is created first.
 The second tree 'B' will be grown afterwards.
 It would be better to grow both trees at the same time.
+Right now the first tree can crowd out the space and the second tree cannot find a corner to grow from.

 The nodes are added in each tree based on a breath first search manner.
 The number of possible segments starting from any segments end point is 2.